jimwins/titi/docs/associations.rst

 We should then add a method called ``authors`` to the ``Book`` class (note that the method name here is arbitrary, but should describe the relationship).
-This method calls the protected ``has_many_through`` method provided by Paris, passing in the class name of the related objects. **Pass the model class name literally, not a pluralised version**.
+This method calls the protected ``has_many_through`` method provided by the model, passing in the class name of the related objects. **Pass the model class name literally, not a pluralised version**.
 The ``authors`` method should return an ORM instance ready for (optional) further filtering.